Next-Iteration-Technologies/microservices-demo/README.md

   - Run `> skaffold run` (build and deploy)
   - Run `> kubectl port-forward deployment/frontend 8080:8080` (port forwarding for frontend)
   - Go to `localhost:8080` to access frontend

-### Workaround for Apple Silicon
-- Go to `/src/loadgenerator/Dockerfile`
-- Replace line 15 with `FROM --platform=linux/amd64 python:3.12.2-slim AS base`

 ---